 Schizotypal personality disorder is a psychiatric condition marked by disturbed thoughts and behavior, unusual beliefs and fears, and difficulty with forming and maintaining relationships.

 The word personality describes deeply ingrained patterns of behavior and the manner in which individuals think about themselves and their world.
 Personality traits are conspicuous features of behavior and are not necessarily pathological, although certain ones may encourage social problems.
 Personality disorders are enduring, persistent behavior patterns severe enough to cause significant impairment in functioning as well as internal distress.

-Schizotypal personality disorder is a pattern of deficiency in appearance, behavior, and thought patterns affecting interpersonal relationships, and behavior.
-Speech may include digressions, odd use of words or a strikingly weak vocabulary.
+Schizotypal personality disorder is a pattern of social and interpersonal difficulties that includes a sense of discomfort with close relationships, eccentric behavior, and unusual thoughts and perceptions of reality.
+Speech may include digressions, odd use of words or display "magical thinking," such as a belief in clairvoyance and bizarre fantasies.
 Patients usually experience distorted thinking, behave strangely, and avoid intimacy.
 They typically have few, if any, close friends, and feel nervous around strangers although they may marry and maintain jobs.
-These symptoms may place people with this disorder at a high risk for involvement with cults.
 The disorder, which may appear more frequently in males, surfaces by early adulthood and can exacerbate anxiety and depression.

 People with this disorder may be severely disturbed and might appear schizophrenic.
 More commonly, however, patient beliefs (aliens, witchcraft, possessing a "sixth sense") are stranger than their behavior, and may often keep them isolated from normal relationships.
 Hallucinations, however, are not a common symptom.
 Other symptoms include: